How to Translate Documents: A Step-by-Step Guide

 The UDHR set a world record in 1999 for being the most translated document in the world.
 The United Nations says that its goal is “sharing it with the entire world.”
 That’s why they invite anyone to contribute a new translation that isn’t already in the collection.

-Since this is an ongoing process, the best way to keep updated is to check the official page on this translation project.
+Given that this is an ongoing process, regularly checking their official website for updates on the translation project is the best way to stay informed.
 By the time this article is being written, there are 531 language versions of the UDHR.
 The latest translation was into Tumpoun/Tampuan, an indigenous language from Northeast Cambodia.

 🗒 Resource » Listen to the UDHR in hundreds of languages.